Emyrk/nampower/SCRIPTS.md

 - `slot` (number): **1-indexed** slot number within the bag

 **Returns:**
-- A Lua table containing the item info (same fields as GetBagItems)
+- A Lua table reference containing the item info (same fields as GetBagItems)
 - Returns nil if the slot is empty or invalid

 **Examples:**